justlilith/gaming-stuff/Anzja-Spells-lvl-6.md

 - Mage Hand (lvl 0)
 - Ghost Sound (lvl 0)

+09192020 Spell Slots: 1 used, 5 spells available, since Touch of Combustion was used to heal 10242020 6 spells available

 **Note: Add Cha modifier to damage because sorcerer~**

 **Note: DC is 10 + 2 (caster level, so, sorcerer level) + 2 (ability modifier (cha)), so, 14 total @ lvl 6**